pingcap/tidb-dashboard/CONTRIBUTING.md

    # In tidb-dashboard directory:
    cd ui
-   yarn  # install all dependencies npm start
+   yarn  # install all dependencies npm run build_api_client  # build API client from OpenAPI spec npm start
    ```

-   > Note: Currently the front-end server will not watch for Golang code changes, which means you must manually rebuild the Dashboard API Client if back-end code is updated (for example, you pulled latest change from the repository):
+   > Note: Currently the front-end server will not watch for Golang code changes, which means you must manually rebuild the API Client if back-end code is updated (for example, you pulled latest change from the repository):
    >
    > ```bash
    > npm run build_api_client